Call center

 Contact center agent using RingCentral to engage with a customer through live chat.

-Call centers vs. Contact Centers
+Call centers vs. contact centers

 What is a Contact Center?

-A contact center (or contact centre in UK spelling) is a customer service hub that uses multiple channels of communication to engage with clients.
-Unlike call centers that only handle phone calls, contact centers can also handle emails, chat, SMS, or social media and other messaging platforms.
+Unlike call centers that only handle phone calls, contact centers can also handle emails, live chat, SMS messages, and social media messages.
 Some providers even offer support for fax.

 A comparison between call center and contact center